mauriciopoppe/blog/site/content/notes/learning-japanese.md

 I decided to learn Japanese because:

-* **It makes me appreciate the Japanese culture more** - After traveling to Japan I realized I have a very deep appreciation for Japanese culture.
+* **It makes me appreciate Japanese culture more** - After traveling to Japan, I realized I have a very deep appreciation for its culture.
   I find it interesting that there are many ways of expressing yourself based on how polite you want to be.
 * **It's linguistically challenging to learn** - It's very different from the languages I already know (English, Spanish, French).
   I think it's challenging to learn Japanese words because you have to remember the meaning, the shape, and the sound.
   However, I'm ready for the challenge!
-* **I like to listen to songs in Japanese** - When I used to watch more anime I enjoyed Naruto's openings and endings like [Seishun Kyousoukyoku by Sambomaster](https://www.youtube.com/watch?v=lilv4MvBY6E&list=PLTGXZPSNXuQF0TugWpvhWbOAAKmyl4xVQ&index=5) or
+* **I like to listen to songs in Japanese** - When I used to watch more anime, I enjoyed Naruto's openings and endings, such as
+  [Seishun Kyousoukyoku by Sambomaster](https://www.youtube.com/watch?v=lilv4MvBY6E&list=PLTGXZPSNXuQF0TugWpvhWbOAAKmyl4xVQ&index=5) or
   [Harmonia by Rythem](https://www.youtube.com/watch?v=VTIK1gBhzXk).
-  Since then, I started enjoying listening to Japanese pop music with artists like [Sheena Ringo](https://www.youtube.com/watch?v=H_nCw1WMFs4) and [Hikaru Utada](https://www.youtube.com/watch?v=UPdlfIhzPEo), as well as great metal bands like [Baby Metal](https://www.youtube.com/watch?v=MToMx6RCW-M), [Band Maid](https://www.youtube.com/watch?v=RCaeUkrItyY) and [Ningen Isu](https://www.youtube.com/watch?v=-CmbsjjMbNQ).
+  Since then, I have started enjoying listening to Japanese pop music with artists like [Sheena Ringo](https://www.youtube.com/watch?v=H_nCw1WMFs4) and [Hikaru Utada](https://www.youtube.com/watch?v=UPdlfIhzPEo), as well as great metal bands like [Baby Metal](https://www.youtube.com/watch?v=MToMx6RCW-M), [Band Maid](https://www.youtube.com/watch?v=RCaeUkrItyY) and [Ningen Isu](https://www.youtube.com/watch?v=-CmbsjjMbNQ).
-* **Japanese Content** - There is a vast amount of content available in Japanese that I'm interested in consuming like [Gaki No Tsukai](https://www.reddit.com/r/GakiNoTsukai).
-I initially found them through their [Silent Library](https://www.reddit.com/r/GakiNoTsukai/wiki/sl)[^silent-library] series and then discovered their No-laughing batsu games, they're so hilarious!
+* **Japanese Content** - There is a vast amount of content available in Japanese that I'm interested in consuming, like [Gaki No Tsukai](https://www.reddit.com/r/GakiNoTsukai).
+I initially found them through their [Silent Library](https://www.reddit.com/r/GakiNoTsukai/wiki/sl)[^silent-library] series and then discovered their "No-laughing" batsu games—they're so hilarious!

-[^silent-library]: The Silent Library series is so popular worlwide that many other countries created their own version.
-I remember enjoying the MTV show a lot and at the time I didn't know that it was originally created by them.
+[^silent-library]: The Silent Library series is so popular worldwide that many other countries created their own version.
+I remember enjoying the MTV show a lot; at the time, I didn't know it was originally created by them.

 In my journey, I have realized that: